-The Castle claims, situated adjacent to the south end of the Eastside claims, have a history of exploration separate from the Eastside claims dating to the 1940s when gold was discovered by a local prospector at what later became the Boss mine (Figure 4.1 and Figure 6.3).
+The Castle claims, situated contiguous to the south end of the Eastside claims, have a history of exploration dating to the 1940s when gold was discovered by a local prospector at what later became the Boss mine (Figure 4.1 and Figure 6.3).
 It has been reported that dozer trenches, a 15.2m shaft, two diamond-core and eight rotary drill holes explored gold mineralization that cropped out at the Boss mine site (Seabridge, 2004).
-Modern exploration began in the 1970s, with a few drill holes by ASARCO and Noranda, followed in 1979 by an extensive program of shallow drill holes, mostly less than 30m deep, by Houston Oil and Minerals ("HOM").
-HOM relinquished the project at the end of 1979.
-It is not known exactly how many or what type of holes were drilled by HOM in 1979, and MDA is not aware of any data from HOM's drilling that year.
+Modern exploration began in the 1970s, with a few drill holes by ASARCO and Noranda, Inc, followed in 1979 by an extensive program of shallow drilling, mostly less than 30m deep, by Houston Oil and Minerals ("HOM").
+HOM relinquished the project at the end 1979.